 Monash FODMAP update:

 Monash have recently updated their guidelines for tomatoes, lowering a FODMAP friendly serve per person.
 1/2 a common tomato or 3 cherry tomatoes are now considered low FODMAP.
 Servings that contain more than this will have a high fructose content.
 If you have never had any issues with tomatoes, as you were!
 No need to change anything.
 If you have, consider using less tomatoes and using another vegetable instead.
 Or, skip the tomatoes and eat the pasta with the brown butter sauce.

 FODMAP friendly pasta notes

 A few notes on FODMAPs for this pasta dish:

-- Use any type of tomato you like, but just be aware of cherry tomatoes if you’re using them.
+Use any type of tomato you like, but just be aware of cherry tomatoes if you’re using them.
 They have a higher FODMAP content than regular tomatoes.
+See the update above.